Search This Blog

 245. You're No Good by Betty Everett 1963

-Bought this single in some second hand shop.
-Can't remember which one but I bought it to play at Rubber Soul.
-First night I took it in I went to play it and realised the centre bit was missing.
-Unfortunately there was none around so it was a no go that night.
+Bought this single in a second-hand shop.
+I am trying to remember which one but I bought it to play at Rubber Soul.
+The first night I took it in I went to play it and realised the centre bit was missing.
+Unfortunately, there was none around, so that night was a no-go.
 And it was never a dancefloor favourite there.
 I used to play as people were coming in early in the night.
 Before the place went crazy.

 Friday, July 29, 2011